alicewy/alicewy.github.io/essays/final-project-idea.md

 ## Beyond the basics
 - Shortest path algorithm for vendors to deliver
 - Simple update and removal for Events tab and Daily special and deals tab
+- Checkout removing and adding items to the cart
+- User Settings (Notifications or not, pay using ....
+Campus Cash or Visa/ etc subway giftcards...)